 Our current building was constructed in Spring of 1980, and we’ve been here ever since.

-In our nearly 40 year history, we’ve had two pastors:
+In our nearly 40 year history, we’ve had three pastors:

 - Mark Jacobson, who was here from 1978 – 1999.
 He is now an Associate Professor of Systematic Theology at Corban School of Ministry, in Salem, Oregon.